Kayle7777/trainSchedulesHomework/README.md

 # Train Schedules!

-Heavily uses moment.js and Google Firebase to make a cool train scheduler.
+Uses moment.js and Google Firebase to make a cool train scheduler.
 While loops / modulos to make a schedule that evenly divided into a regular day, but is still random.

 ## Authors